PLEASE CALL (570) 889-3804 FOR CREMATION PRICING

 In order for a cremation to take place, the funeral director must obtain the following documents in the state of Pennsylvania : a signed death certificate, a state issued cremation permit, an authorized permit from the county coroner where the death occurred and finally, an authorization from the next of kin.
-Additionally, the state law does not allow a cremation to take place for a period of 24 hours after the death occurs.
+Additionally, the state law states that a cremation can not take place for a period of 24 hours after the death occurs.

-The cremation process begins when the temporary container, typically a carboard box, containing the human remains is placed into the cremation chamber.
+The cremation process begins when the deceased is placed in a temporary container, typically a carboard box, and then introduced into the cremation chamber.
 The temperature is raised to approximately 1800 degrees Fahrenheit.
 After approximately, three hours, all organic matter is consumed by heat or evaporation.
 The residue which is left is bone fragments.
 These fragments are then removed from the cremation chamber.
 Any metal remaining, such as joint replacements, pins or plates are removed and disposed of.
 The cremated remains are then processed mechanically into fine particles called cremains and are placed in an urn purchased by the family, or into another temporary container, once again a cardboard box.

-Instead of using a temporary container to transport and hold the body prior to cremation, a specially designed cremation casket, which has little or no metal parts and is made of materials which are easily combustable, may be purchased to add more dignity to the process.
+An alternative to using a temporary container to transport and hold the body prior to cremation, one can purchase a specially designed cremation casket, which has little or no metal parts and is made of materials which are easily combustable.
+This will add more dignity to the process.

 Once the cremation takes place, there are no rules or regulations regarding the disposal of the cremains.
 However, most families either keep the cremains in their homes in a selected urn, or they inter the cremains in a cemetery of one's choice.
 Urns are available for purchase through our firm and we offer a variety ranging in size, shape and materials including wood, ceramic, marble and precious metals, just to name a few.